KAJdev/project-s/README.md

 # Project S

 A Space game inspired by games like Neptune's Pride.
-Created with next.js (zustand, tailwind, konva, frame-motion) on the frontend, python (asyncio, motor, beanie, sanic) on the backend, assuming MongoDB as a database.
+Created with next.js (zustand, tailwind, konva, framer-motion) on the frontend, python (asyncio, motor, beanie, sanic) on the backend, assuming MongoDB as a database.

 ## Getting Started